-Beaver Lake Recreation Site is a small campground with outhouses, picnic tables, fire pits and a small lake for canoeing but not suitable for swimming.
-No fees, no services, except toilet paper in the privies and a dumpster for garbage.
+Beaver Lake Recreation Site is a small campground with outhouses, picnic tables, fire pits, and a small lake for canoeing but not suitable for swimming.
+No fees, and no services, except toilet paper in the privies and a dumpster for garbage.

 Km 0 – BC / NWT Border

 At the border, it’s important to set the odometer to zero.
 Here the Liard Trail (Highway 7) continues for 254 km as a rough-packed dirt and gravel road and joins the Mackenzie Highway south of Fort Simpson.

 Stop at the NWT welcome sign and shoot some memories.

 Km 38 – Fort Liard

 The 6.4 km access road leads to the small First Nation village (population 615) west of the Liard Highway at the confluence of the Liard and Petitot Rivers.